danitfk/Ansible-Asterisk-Proxmox-LXC/README.md

 # Asterisk Playbook

-A simple Ansible playbook to install Asteriskon server.
+A simple Ansible playbook to install Asterisk on server.

 - Prepare system for Asterisk and badhi
-- Install and configure Asterisk
+- Install and configure Asterisk (with modules,addons and cdr_mysql)
 - Install MySQL and configure for Asterisk
--
+- Configure trunk2 sciprt on system

 # How to use:
 Clone repository from Git and adjust hosts in playbook.yaml